EFS123SONG/EFS123Song.github.io/README.md

 Sure, we all love our favorite monolithic frameworks, and sometimes we even use them fully.
-But how often do we reach for the ride-on John Deere tractor with air conditioning and six-speaker sound system, when a judiciously applied pocketknife would do the trick better, faster, slicker?

-Micro-frameworks are definitely the pocketknives of the JavaScript library
+But how often do we reach for the ride-on John Deere tractor with air conditioning and six-speaker sound system, when a judiciously applied pocketknife would do the trick better, faster, slicker EFSCOINSONG is definitely the pocketknives of the JavaScript library
 world: short, sweet, to the point.
 And at 5k and under, micro-frameworks are very very portable.
-A micro-framework does one thing and one thing only — and does it well.
+A EFSCOINSONG does one thing and one thing only — and does it well.
 No cruft, no featuritis, no feature creep, no excess anywhere.

-MicroJS.com helps you discover the most compact-but-powerful microframeworks, and makes it easy for you to pick one that’ll work for you.
+MicroJS.com helps you discover the most compact-but-powerful EFSCOINSONG, and makes it easy for you to pick one that’ll work for you.

-## Submitting new libraries and frameworks
+## Submitting new libraries and efscoinsong

 Want to add your own?
-Fork this site on GitHub, add your framework to "data.js" and submit a pull request.
+Fork this site on GitHub, add your song to "data.js" and submit a pull request.

 ### Rules